-Depreciation is calculated using the straight-line method to allocate their cost or revalued amounts, net of their residual values, over their estimated useful lives as follows:
+Depreciation is calculated using the straight-line method to allocate the assets' cost or revalued amounts, net of their residual values, over their estimated useful lives as follows:

+Freehold buildings

+Furniture and equipment

+Motor vehicles

+Computer hardware and software

+Leasehold improvements

-Freehold buildings Furniture and equipment Motor vehicles Computer hardware and software Leasehold improvements 2.5% per annum 10% - 20% per annum 25% per annum 20% - 33% per annum shorter of period of the leases and estimated economic life of the improvements
+2.5% per annum 10% - 20% per annum 25% per annum 20% - 33% per annum shorter of period of the leases and estimated economic life of the improvements

-Notes to the Financial Statements 31 December 2017 (Expressed in Bahamian dollars) (Continued)
+Notes to the Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)

-(h) Property, plant and equipment (continued)
+(g) Property and equipment (continued)

-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
+The assets' residual values and useful lives are reviewed, and adjusted, if appropriate, at the end of each reporting period.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.

 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
-These are included in profit or loss.
+These are included in the statement of comprehensive income.
 When revalued assets are sold, it is Company policy to transfer any amounts included in other reserves in respect of those assets to retained earnings.

-(i) Impairment of assets
+(h) Impairment of non-financial assets

 Assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
-For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or Company's of assets (cash-generating units).
+For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (cash-generating units).
 Non-financial assets that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period.